Home

 Yes, bleeding your brakes is crucial for ensuring your vehicle is safe to drive

 Air in the brake fluid can reduce the hydraulic pressure that engages the brake pads.
-If your brake pads don’t work like they should, this could reduce braking effectiveness and increase stopping time.
+If your brake pads don’t work as they should, this could reduce braking effectiveness and increase stopping time.
 In extreme cases, if the air pockets become large enough, it can even cause brake failure.

-Signs You Need to Have Your Brakes Bled
+5 Signs You Need to Have Your Brakes Bled

 Here are some indications that you need a brake bleed: